Mudpuppy12/ares-renown-plugin/README.md

        value: Noble

 #### renown_title
-This is where you define the expression used for renown in your game, if "Renown" doesn't work for you.
-Other options include for instance "Influence" and "Glory".
+This is where you define the expression used for renown in your game, if "Renown" doesn't work for you and you want to change it into something else.

 #### shortcuts
 Here is a space where you can define shortcuts for the commands.